Jujube, the sidr tree of medicine and magic

 But for a person needing stronger protection, there’s another, more intimate way to deal with witchcraft and the evil eye: bathing with sidr-infused water.
 This is also said to expel demons.

-There’s a Moslem legend about a sidr tree that grows in Paradise.
+There’s a Moslem legend about a sidr tree (also known in English as a lote tree) that grows in Paradise.
 On its leaves are etched the names of all humans.
 Every year, one evening at mid-Ramadan, the tree shakes.
 The names on the leaves that fall are of those who will die in the coming year.

 It follows that sidr once served to purify the dead.
 In Iran, Iraq, India, and southwestern Saudi Arabia, deceased Muslims were washed water infused with sidr leaves.
 The custom has apparently faded out in most countries.

-But how to use the leaves of the holy sidr to deflect the evil eye?
+A magic holy sidr bath to deflect the evil eye?

 It needs 7 powdered sidr leaves stirred into a bucket of warm water.
 The hadith of the Prophet Muhammad allows to repeat healing prayers and verses from the Koran to increase the water’s potency.
 5 grams, or 1 tablespoon of sidr powder equals 7 leaves.